swina/ds-grand-piano/README.md

 ## The Story
 Grand Piano is a simple instrument which is focused on the sound quality.

-It's quite light due to the good samples quality with a very low load of the CPU Based on high quality samples and working hardly on the correct mapping the goal was to create a simple Grand Piano with a good sound.
+It's quite light due to the good samples quality with a very low load of the CPU

+Based on high quality samples and working hardly on the correct mapping the goal was to create a simple Grand Piano with a good sound.

 Grand Piano samples are quite difficult to manipulate, to set the correct loop points (cross-zero): this was the most difficult part.
-Working hard prevents to set round-robin environment always difficult to arrange and set correctly.

 Key ranges are from A-1 to C7.
 Added also Reverb control in order to simulate different ambience depending on your needs.

 ## Using the instrument